 There are a lot of factors when it comes to buying wood furniture; cost, color, and quality to name a few.
 But the most important question, arguably, is what kind of wood you’re getting.

-Are there times when MDF is a better option than real wood?
+So, are there times when MDF is a better option than real wood?
 Or should you always invest in high-quality hardwood furniture?
 We’re answering those questions and breaking down the difference between MDF and real wood.

 Solid wood is a natural resource and doesn’t go through the manufacturing process that MDF does.
 It’s broken down between hardwood and softwood; hardwood being, unsurprisingly, the more durable and long-lasting of the two.